Partial Shoulder Replacement

 Partial Shoulder Replacement Surgery

 A partial shoulder replacement involves replacing the damaged humeral head (the top of the upper arm bone), but not the socket portion of the shoulder blade.
-Generally recommended when the humeral head is arthritic or fractured, partial shoulder replacement performed at our Austin, TX, practice allows Dr. Edward Seade to take a more conservative approach to repairing the shoulder than a full shoulder replacement.
+Generally recommended when the humeral head is arthritic or fractured, partial shoulder replacement performed at our Austin, TX, practice allows Dr. Edward Seade to take a more conservative approach to repair the shoulder than a full shoulder replacement.
 During a consultation, he can determine if shoulder replacement is right for you.

 Candidates for Partial Shoulder Replacement Surgery